-Given the uncertainty surrounding the COVID-19 outbreak and the increasing government mandated shutdowns, SIR's ability to continue as a going concern for the next 12 to 18 months involves significant judgement and is dependent on its ability to obtain necessary financing through a renewal of its Credit Agreement, the availability of credit under the current Credit Agreement, or other financing sources, and government assistance to aid businesses.
-Management is currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit

-Agreement with the Lender.
-There can be no assurance that borrowings will be available to SIR, or available on acceptable terms, in an amount sufficient to fund SIR's needs.
+Given the uncertainty surrounding the COVID-19 pandemic and the increasing government mandated shutdowns, SIR's ability to continue as a going concern for the next 12 to 18 months involves significant judgement and is dependent on its ability to obtain necessary financing through a renewal of its Credit Agreement, the availability of credit under the current Credit Agreement, or other financing sources, and government assistance to aid businesses.
+Management is currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit Agreement with the Lender.
+Effective May 31, 2021, the Company and its Lender entered into an eighth amending agreement to its Credit Agreement which, among other things, extended the maturity date of the credit facilities as well as certain waivers from July 6, 2021 to July 6, 2022.
+Refer to the "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" section on page 6 for more details on this agreement.
+There can be no assurance that borrowings will be available to the Company, or available on acceptable terms, in the future, in an amount sufficient to fund the Company's needs.

-As at February 14, 2021, SIR's liquidity was comprised of \$5.4 million in cash on hand, \$0.9 million available to borrow under its credit facility, and \$6.3 million under the BDC-Guaranteed Facility.
+As at May 9, 2021, SIR's liquidity was comprised of \$0.6 million in cash on hand and \$15.4 million available to borrow under its credit facility.

-SIR's ability to meet its obligations for the next 12 to 18 months also depends on, among other factors, the length of the closure of dine-in operations at certain of its restaurants due to COVID-19, the speed at which SIR is able to return to full operating capacity in the near future, Canadian economic conditions after bars and restaurants are able to fully re-open, and SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases.
+SIR's ability to meet its obligations for the next 12 to 18 months also depends on, among other factors, the length of the closure of dine-in operations at certain of its restaurants due to the pandemic, the speed at which SIR is able to return to full operating capacity in the near future, Canadian economic conditions after bars and restaurants are able to fully re-open, and SIR's ability to negotiate longer term extended credit terms from its suppliers, including negotiating deferrals of rent obligations over the terms of its leases.
 SIR's insurer has denied any business interruption claims due to COVID-19 closures.
 However, SIR continues to pursue its claim through legal avenues.
 There can be no assurance this action will be successful.